princeton-vl/infinigen/README.md

 **Docker on Windows**

-Follow the [Windows installation instructions](#installation) and intall [Docker Desktop](https://www.docker.com/products/docker-desktop/), with "Use the WSL 2 based engine..." enabled in settings.
+Follow the [Windows installation instructions](#installation) and install [Docker Desktop](https://www.docker.com/products/docker-desktop/), with "Use the WSL 2 based engine..." enabled in settings.
 Keep the Docker Desktop application open while running containers.
 Then follow the instructions as above.

 </details>